 - This is one of my favorite ways to delight in The Word because it is so easy to emphasize certain words and you can create a “picture” with words by varying the style, size and color of each word.

 - It does require some practice, but you can do this, even if you can’t draw or paint a beautiful, realistic piece of art.

-- You can letter Bible verses on “journal cards”, on regular copy paper, art paper, in an art journal, or in the margins of your Bible.
+- You can letter Bible verses on pretty journal cards, on regular paper, art paper, in an art journal, or in the margins of your journaling Bible.

-- Brush lettering is a special type of lettering using a paint brush or brush pens.
+- Brush lettering is a special type of lettering using a paint brush, a water brush, or brush pens (THESE are my favorites!)

 4. Coloring The Word

 - Research has shown that coloring is relaxing and helps to relieve stress because you are engaging a different part of your brain.